 The securities sector in Palestine emerged in 1995 when the Palestine Securities Exchange was set up as a private company by PADICO, after the Palestinian National Authority agreed to proceed with the implementation of the project to establish a market and thus signing an agreement to operate the market in 1996.
 Tuesday, February 18, 1997 witnessed the 1st trading session within the market.

 PEX has provided, from the onset, a set of rules and regulations that organized the work of the securities sector in Palestine, in addition to the latest electronic systems for monitoring, trading, settlement and transfer of securities.
-It was subject to the supervision of the Palestinian Ministry of Finance since its establishment until 2005 when the Palestine Capital Market Authority was set up.
+Moreover, PEX was subjected to the supervision of the Palestinian Ministry of Finance since its establishment until 2005, when the Palestine Capital Market Authority was set up.

-The year 2004 witnessed the issuance of the Securities Law No. “12" and the Law of the Capital Market Authority No. “13" for the year 2004.
+The year 2004 witnessed the issuance of the securities law No. “12" and the law of the Capital Market Authority No. “13" for the year 2004.

-1. Palestine Exchange and the Centre of Depository and settlement.
+- Palestine Exchange and the Centre of Depository and settlement.

-2. Public-shareholding companies.
+- Public-shareholding companies.

-4. Financial professionals.
+- Financial professionals.

-5. Investment funds.
+- Investment funds.